 Samples of Learner’s Results As Means to Verify Learning

-There are numerous means by which a learner can show evidence of learning — many means other than the traditional passing of tests in a course.
-The following list provides examples of results, or outputs, that can be produced by a learner during learning activities as means of verification of learning.
+There are numerous means by which a learner can show evidence of learning verification– any means other than the traditional passing of tests in a course.
+The following list provides examples of results, or outputs, that can be produced by a learner during learning activities as a means of learning.
 These results can be examined by a subject matter expert to evaluate the extent of learning (new areas of knowledge and skills) accomplished by the learner.
 The list may prove useful particularly when designing self-directed training and development plans.
 Keep in mind that the following list is but a small sample of means of verification of learning.
 (The list is reproduced from a list provided by The Union Institute.)

 - annotated bibliographies